NaavSD/CO_River_Basin_SWE/README.md

 The USGS's water withdrawals data aggregates withdrawals with into a combination of fresh, saline, ground and surface water withdrawals every 5 years from 1985.
 This dataset also includes non-consumptive water uses and water uses that allow for flow-through.
 Here we aggregated water usage from assumed non-flow-through categories.
-Values in the dataset were recorded in thousand feet acres and were converted to decameters cubed (dam<sub>3</sub>) to match the water supply data.
+Values in the dataset were recorded in thousand feet acres and were converted to deca-meters cubed (dam<sub>3</sub>) to match the water supply data.
 The time between data recordings may cause some inaccuracy in classification.
 However, we assume these inaccuracies are minute given the minor variation in water withdrawals within the collection of samples over the large period of time they were collected.
-We performed a backfill on the withdrawal data to each previous sample to fill out the dataset on this assumption.
+We performed a back-fill on the withdrawal data to each previous sample to fill out the dataset on this assumption.
 More frequent monitoring or collection of water withdrawal data could result in more accurate predictions.